Tips If Your Insurance is Being Canceled After You Did Not Do Repairs

 Failure to comply or provide the information to the insurance company within the timeline they have provided may put you in a position where:

 - You may not be renewed (canceled on the renewal/expiry date of the policy).

-- The insurance company may cancel you mid-term (meaning, before the expiry of your policy) if the situation is considered critical enough.
-Mid-term insurance cancellations are serious and before this happens you should expect to receive a clear notification.
+- The insurance company may cancel your policy mid-term (meaning, before the expiry of your policy) if the situation is considered critical enough.
+Mid-term insurance cancellations are serious.
+Before you get canceled you will receive a clear notification.
 Do not put off responding to these types of notifications.

 Problems With Having Your Insurance Cancelled

 Insurance is often a condition of having a mortgage.
 Many homeowners find themselves in very difficult situations when an insurance company cancels you.
 For example, if your insurance is cancelled due to non-payment, it can impact your future insurability by affecting your insurance score, which is partly based on payment history.
 This can cost you and make you pay higher rates of insurance.

-Depending on the reason for why you haven’t done repairs or updates to your home, you have several options how you can fight with your insurance company so that they do not cancel you due to incomplete repairs or renovations.
+Depending on the reason why you haven't done repairs or updates to your home, you have several options on how you can fight with your insurance company so that they do not cancel you due to incomplete repairs or renovations.

 If you disagree with the repairs your insurance company is asking you to do, it may be very difficult to convince them they are wrong.
 One way to present a strong argument is to get a second opinion from a licensed professional.

 If your insurance company asks you to replace your roof because it is too old, for example, get a professional roofer to do a roof inspection.
 Are they asking you to install a handrail where you don't think it is necessary?
 Call your local city inspector and find out about handrail requirements, if you meet the safety standards, ask them to give you a report.

-What to Do When Your Insurance Company Asks You to Update Your Electricity or Wiring
+Insurance Company Asking to Update Electricity or Wiring